June 6 is the deadline for the St. Jude Dream Home Giveaway! How many tickets are left?

 BATON ROUGE - As we approach the June 6 deadline to buy tickets for the St. Jude Dream Home Giveaway, tickets are running low!

-As of Tuesday morning, only 329 tickets remain to enter into the drawing to win a beautiful new home, with proceeds going toward St. Jude's cancer research and treatment costs.
+As of Tuesday morning, less than 85 tickets remain to enter into the drawing to win a beautiful new home, with proceeds going toward St. Jude's cancer research and treatment costs.

 You can purchase tickets here and watch the drawing live on WBRZ on June 6.